evangeliazve/topic_style_embeddings_dispersion/README.md

 ### `DATA`
 Contains all input data used for the analysis:
 - Stylometry reports (based on [EnzoFleur's repository](https://github.com/EnzoFleur/style_embedding_evaluation)).
-- Embeddings from French and English datasets.
+- Embeddings from French and English datasets in .pkl files.

 ### `RESULTS`
 Contains the output data from the analysis: